Dartmouth wellness experts offer strategies for studying and working remotely.

 Ask for Help

 It's natural during times of stress to reach for something that makes us feel better.
-But as the pandemic unfolds, it's important to pay attention to our moods, and our coping mechanisms, especially when they include substances.
+But as the pandemic unfolds, it's important to pay attention to our moods, and our coping mechanisms, especially when they involve alcohol or other substance use.

 "Reliance on any addictive substance, including tobacco, caffeine, and cannabis, can prevent us from finding healthier alternatives to coping," Barthelmes says.
 "It can also lead to chemical dependencies that are even more challenging to change and can negatively impact our mental health."

 Also, people who are prone to depression or anxiety may find their conditions worsening.
 In that case, Morisi says, it may be helpful to talk to a mental health professional, or ask your PCP whether a medication adjustment is appropriate.